St Mary's Church, Nottingham: Bells and clock

 The first record of a tower clock dates from 1707 when a clock was installed by Richard Roe of Epperstone.
 This was replaced in 1807 by a clock by Thomas Hardy of Nottingham.
 The 1707 clock was moved to Staunton church.

-The most recent tower clock which dates from 1936 was installed by George & Francis Cope.
-It was the first electric auto-wind clock by that firm.
+The most recent tower clock which dates from 1936 was installed by George & Francis Cope at a cost of £200.
+It was the first electric auto-wind clock by that firm and the pendulum weight is 150lb.

 In May 2022, the bell tower walls were identified as needing structural repair due to loads thrust upon the supporting timbers by the swinging action of the bells.
 No regular bellringing was possible until completion of work, anticipated to cost £165,000, has been finished.
 In April 2023, the costs had risen to at least £185,000 with a time frame for completion of 20 weeks.
 The funding had been raised and the bells were expected to peal specially for the coronation of King Charles III, albeit with scaffolding supporting the masonry.